These cinnamon bun scones are simple, healthy, and will make your Monday’s infinitely better. Tempted yet?

-One of my favorite breakfasts to have in the morning is a scone with a hot cup of tea.
-It makes me feel like a proper grown up having a sophisticated breakfast.
-I picture myself with a cute plate for my scone, sitting by the window and smiling up at the welcoming morning.
-In reality, I usually end up eating my scones in the car on the way to work while grumbling about how early it is and forgetting my tea at home.
+One of my favorite breakfasts is a scone with a hot cup of tea.
+It makes me feel like a proper grown-up having a sophisticated breakfast.
+I picture myself with a cute plate, cup, and saucer, gracefully sitting by the window.
+In reality, I usually end up eating my scones in the car on the way to work while grumbling about how early it is, and forgetting my tea at home.
 Close enough.

-Scones are also a perfectly acceptable breakfast that can be considered moderately healthy – especially when you use whole wheat flour, which this recipe uses.
-Plus, cinnamon bun raisin scones are a lot healthier than actual cinnamon raisin bun while also keeping all the flavor.
-I mean, what is the point of having a healthier alternative of something if it doesn’t have that same delicious taste?
+Scones are also a perfectly acceptable breakfast that can be considered moderately healthy when using whole wheat flour.
+Plus, cinnamon bun scones are a lot healthier than actual cinnamon buns,while keeping all the flavors in tact.
+I mean, what is the point of a healthier alternative if it doesn’t have the same delicious taste?
 It’s just a waste of ingredients if you ask me.

 What makes them so delicious?
-Well, these scones have the perfect amount of sweet butteriness (that’s my new word of the day, like it?) and just the perfect amount of cinnamon and glaze to remind you of a real cinnamon bun.
-Also, you get a bite of a couple of juicy raisins in every bite.
-Did I mention the raisins are re-plumped with a cinnamon-infused water so you get an extra dose of cinnamon goodness?
-These scones are ah-maz-ing!
+Well, these scones have the perfect amount of sweet butteriness (that’s my new word of the day, like it?) and the right balance of cinnamon and glaze to remind you of an authentic cinnamon bun.
+Also, you get to taste juicy raisins in every bite bite.
+Did I mention the raisins are re-plumped with a cinnamon-infused water so you get an extra dose of spiced goodness?!

 - 2 tablespoons water with 1 teaspoon ground cinnamon mixed in

 - 2 cups (226 g) whole wheat flour